How Spotify & Discover Weekly Earns Me $400 / Month

 … Covers of my songs are popping up on Youtube…

-… A listener overheard my song in a Swedish hardware store…
+… A listener overheard my song in a Norwegian hardware store…

 … And friends are randomly stumbling into my music: